Cassandra Peterson: Non-Elvira career

-Peterson has also portrayed non-Elvira roles in many other films, most notably Pee-wee's Big Adventure in 1985 alongside friend and fellow Groundling Paul Reubens, who starred as his Pee-wee Herman character; Allan Quatermain and the Lost City of Gold, released in 1987, which starred Richard Chamberlain and Sharon Stone; and 2010's All About Evil, as a mother named Linda Thompson who says not to go to the old theater to watch scary movies.
+Peterson has also portrayed non-Elvira roles in many other films, most notably Pee-wee's Big Adventure in 1985 alongside friend and fellow Groundling Paul Reubens, who starred as his Pee-wee Herman character; Echo Park in 1986, starring Tom Hulce, Susan Dey, and Cheech Marin; Allan Quatermain and the Lost City of Gold, released in 1987, which starred Richard Chamberlain and Sharon Stone; and 2010's All About Evil, as a mother named Linda Thompson who says not to go to the old theater to watch scary movies.
 Peterson also appeared in Rob Zombie's The Munsters movie in 2022.

 Personal life

-In the 1970s, Peterson had a liaison with Jon Voight as well as with Robert De Niro during the filming of The Godfather Part II.
+In the 1970s, Peterson had a liaison with Jon Voight, as well as with Robert De Niro during the filming of The Godfather Part II.
+She revealed in 2008 that she had lost her virginity to singer Tom Jones, calling the experience "painful and horrible".
+In her memoir, she accused the late basketball player Wilt Chamberlain of raping her during a party at his Bel Air mansion in the 1970s.

 Peterson married musician Mark Pierson in 1981, and he soon became her personal manager.
 They had one daughter.
 They divorced in 2003.

-Peterson revealed in 2008 that she had lost her virginity to singer Tom Jones, calling the experience "painful and horrible".

 Peterson released her memoir, Yours Cruelly, Elvira: Memoirs of the Mistress of the Dark, on September 21, 2021.
 She revealed in the book that she has been in a relationship with a woman, Teresa "T" Wierson, since 2002.
 They began their romantic relationship following Peterson's separation from her husband.

-In the book, she also accused basketball player Wilt Chamberlain of raping her during a party at his Bel Air mansion in the 1970s.
+Peterson identifies as sexually fluid, though she also accepts "pansexual" as a label.

 Peterson was a vegetarian for many years; as of 2021, she continues to maintain a "mostly vegetarian" diet consisting mostly of organic food.
 She maintains a "toned...down" regimen of yoga, pilates and physical activity for self-care, and reduced her previous heavy drinking to a more moderate level.

 In 2025, Peterson protested against the role of Elon Musk in the Trump Administration by having the words "Elon Sux" added to the side of her Tesla.
 After circulating a video of herself driving it around Portland she posed in front of it with a chainsaw and donated the vehicle to National Public Radio as a fundraiser.

 Peterson indicated she had stopped portraying Elvira in character by 2025, stating that she could no longer wear the outfit convincingly at her age: "people really don't want to see Elvira be 90 years old."
 She has continued to manage, franchise and merchandise the Elvira brand, under the premise that Elvira had become a mythical character that transcended Peterson and could now be adapted to media without her physically present; she compared Elvira's presence on Halloween to be akin to Santa Claus on Christmas.